DataDog/integrations-core/mongo/README.md

 ##### Configure the agents
 You need to configure one agent for each member.
 See below for configuration options.
-Note: Monitoring of arbiter nodes is not supported remotely as mentioned in [MongoDB documentation][3].
-Yet, any status change of an arbiter node is reported by the agent connected to the primary.
+**Note**: Monitoring of arbiter nodes is not supported remotely as mentioned in [MongoDB documentation][3].
+Yet, any status change of an arbiter node is reported by the Agent connected to the primary.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Sharding" xxx -->